 In my opinion, one of the highest goals of education is to develop self-directed learners.
 These are individuals who have not only learned from their teachers but can go forward and acquire new knowledge on their own.
-They have learn how to learn by themselves and are no longer tethered to their teachers.
+They have learned how to learn by themselves and are no longer tethered to their teachers.

 One strategy among many for developing self-directed learners is the use of reciprocal teaching.
 Reciprocal teaching allows students to explore content through the vehicle of a controlled discussion.
-In other words, reciprocal teaching is classroom discussion that has purpose and a sense of direction to it.
+In other words, reciprocal teaching is classroom discussion that has a purpose and a sense of direction to it.
 The teacher guides the students through a process during the discussion that stimulates reflective thinking and critical thinking skills.

-Normally, reciprocal teaching has the following four steps to it..
+Normally, reciprocal teaching has the following four steps to it.

 Let’s examine each step